Ask Chef Dennis

 I make recipes from many different places, types and ingredients made this oyster rockefeller over a year ago and loved it.
 We can go a long time here in middle TN and not see any fresh oysters but found some today and will make tonight!
 Thanks and yum from Nashville.

-Tracy Kruppa
+11. Tracy Kruppa says

-Iโve been trying various recipes over the years.
+I’ve been trying various recipes over the years.
 This is our new favorite.
 I usually try a recipe as is first and then tweak to my taste.
 The only change I made initially was to replace the bread crumbs with Fontina cheese as I have never liked bread crumbs on my oysters Rockefeller and added a touch of salt to the spinach mixture.
 Have made several times since and tweak to use a little more Pernod (a must with oysters Rock) salt to taste, Parmesan reggiano instead of Romano and continue to use the fontina on top instead of bread crumbs, with a touch on the broiler at the end of the cook.

-MB
+12. MB says

 I recently moved to PEI and up until your recipe I had only had raw oysters.
 (Always seemed like it might be a shame to cook them) but…… your recipe is amazing!!!!
 My BF and I had a bag of 85 oysters and went through them in 10 days because of your amazing Rockefeller recipe.
 Can’t wait to try more of your recipes.